-To minimize the opportunity for condensation to form on interior surfaces, maintain a comfortable temperature in your RV, and avoid nighttime setbacks of 10 degrees or more.
+To minimize the opportunity for condensation to form on interior surfaces, maintain a comfortable temperature in your RV, and avoid night-time setbacks of 10 degrees or more.
 Drastic setbacks that reduce the indoor air temperature quickly can increase the chance for airborne moisture to condense on cool surfaces such as windows.
-If you are away from your RV for an extended number of days, it is recommended that you do not set the temperature back without taking other measures to manage relative humidity, including operating a dehumidifier with a continuous drain.
+If you are away from your RV for an extended number of days, do not set the temperature back without taking other measures to manage relative humidity, including operating a dehumidifier with a continuous drain.